 If you are like me, you like to travel.
 And if you travel, you should travel with your poles (and don’t forget the rubber walking tips!).
 Your trekking poles will come in handy in the mountains and on sidewalks--plus you can ditch one if you are going to be needing a free hand.
 The shorter the poles, the easier it will be to find a pack that fits them.
 That said, you need to make sure the poles extend long enough to accommodate your height.
 ActiveMSers does not recommend trekking poles with only two sections (not tested in this review), as they are too long to pack into luggage.

 Considerations: Don't wait until you are hopping in your car to drive to the airport to discover they don't fit in your carry on.
 Pre-pack them first.

 Rubber tips are essential for pavement.
 Some poles come with rubber tips.

 Adjust your poles so that when standing, your elbow bends at a 90-degree angle, with both upper and lower sections being of about the same length.
 If the poles are adjustable, for long downhills lengthen the poles and, likewise, shorten for lengthy uphill sections.

 How tall you are determines correct pole length.

 Proper pole height.

 It would be easy to overlook the grip and wrist strap, but that would be a mistake.
-Foam grips are the most comfortable type of grips in this reviewer’s opinion, topping cork and easily besting rubber.
+Foam grips are the most comfortable type of grips in this reviewer’s opinion, easily besting rubber.
 Foam tends to be grippiest even with sweaty hands and offers more comfort.
-Cork is ranked second, while rubber is a distant third.
 When it comes to the wrist strap, it is just as essential to the equation as the grip.
 Since they need to fit snuggly, nylon straps without padding tend to chafe on long hikes.
 Look for a soft lining, which will offer maximum comfort.